 1. Respect, we all agree?

 Respect is a funny thing.
-Whenever I deliver a workshop, webinar or talk and we get to the place where we briefly pause to make community agreements together, respect hits the board quickly.
+Whenever I deliver a workshop, webinar, or talk and we get to the place where we briefly pause to make community agreements together, respect hits the board quickly.
 Then I get what I call the “Amen Chorus”, everyone shaking their head in agreement and essentially saying, “Yes, that’s right.
 I agree.”

-I Have A Crick In My Neck.
+I Have a Crick In My Neck.

 cultural-differences